 How do we know what's in shops?
 We ask manufacturers and check current market figures to see what's selling well.
 We'll also include models that you've requested; if a lot of members want it, we're going to test it.

-When we know what you want, our buyers go out and buy the fitness trackers from a variety of retailers, then bring them in as-is – this means we get what you'd get, so we can be sure the results are what you'll find, and not 'tweaked' any way.
+When we know what you want, our buyers go out and buy the fitness trackers from a variety of retailers, then bring them in as-is.
+This means we get what you'd get, so we can be sure the results are what you'll find.
+They're not 'tweaked' any way.

-We test fitness trackers in batches of up to 12, usually once or twice a year.
+We test fitness trackers in batches of up to 12, usually once a year.
 New models are released frequently as manufacturers keep trying to outdo one another.
-Usually we see a few market leaders keep their products in the market for a year or so, some a couple of years.
-We expect to see this quick turnover happen over the next few years until most manufacturers hit on the perfect combination of features.
+Usually we see a few market leaders keep their products in the market for at least year with a crossover period of a few months as new models are released.
+Major brands typically release new models once a year.

-Ease of use: We test each fitness tracker on Android, iOS and Windows where available and score how easy it is to set up and wear, and to track on-the-go information via the band and its interfaces.
+Ease of use: We test each fitness tracker on Android and iOS.
+While we look at Windows mobile where available this option is becoming less relevant.
+We than score how easy it is to set up and wear, and to track on-the-go information via the band and its interfaces.

 Performance: We measure paces and distance with a calibrated tracking tool, and then measure this against what the fitness tracker displays.